arnaudgallou/plume/README.md

 ## Overview

-plume provides tools for handling and generating author-related information for scientific writing in Rmarkdown and Quarto.
+plume provides tools for handling and generating author-related information for scientific writing in R Markdown and Quarto.
 The package implements two `R6` classes:

 - `Plume`: class that generates author lists and other author-related